How Your Lawn Can Sell Your Home

 “Adding plant life can help your home feel like it’s part of the backdrop instead of a disruption from it,” explains Larry Greene, President of the full-service remodeling firm Case Indy.

 Not only are new plants good for the air quality inside your home, but they’re also good for its outer appearance.
-Incorporating local plant life is also a great way to support the local ecosystem and give back to the environment that surrounds your home.
+Incorporating local plant life is also a great way to support the local ecosystem and have more eco-friendly landscaping that surrounds your home.

 Don’t Go Overboard With Flowers And Shrubs